 The SRA's anti-money laundering (AML) proactive supervision team carried out a desk-based review of the firm to assess its compliance with the MLRs 2017.
-In April 2024, an SRA AML Associate notified the firm that he had concerns about its compliance with the requirement for a documented firm wide risk assessment (FWRA), which resulted in a referral to the AML investigation team.
+In his outcome letter the AML Officer told the firm that he had identified compliance failures and referred the matter to the SRA's AML investigation team.

-The firm was provided with guidance and took steps to rectify the issues and bring itself into compliance with the MLRs 2017.
+The firm was provided with guidance and took steps to rectify the issues.
+It revised its AML policies, controls and procedures and its client and matter risk assessments so that they were compliant with the MLRs 2017 by June 2024.